on-coding/code-quality-fundamentals/docs/index.md

-There is no set of rules for making the right decision, there are always tradeoffs that we must weight up.
+There is no set of rules for making the right decision, there are always tradeoffs that we must weigh up.
 However there are principles that it is helpful to be aware of.

 This guide is intended as a concise explanation of common code quality principles.